Applicant FAQs

 Q: As a Japanese candidate, do I need to be fluent in English to be accepted?

-A: Fluency is not required, however USJLP conferences are officially conducted in English and we would like for all Japanese candidates to feel comfortable conversing and expressing their ideas in English.
-All parts of the USJLP application must be submitted in English.
+A: Fluency is not required, however since USJLP conferences are officially conducted in English and because communication, collaboration, and relationships between Americans and Japanese are at the heart of our mission, it is important that all candidates applying to USJLP feel comfortable conversing and expressing their ideas in English.
+All parts of the USJLP application completed by the candidate must be submitted in English.

 Acceptance and Deferrals